iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/index.md

 With BaseLink, you stay in control.
 A minimum of one hour is paid upfront, and any extra time is billed in 30-minute increments — no hidden fees, just fair and transparent pricing.

 #description
 We make it easy to connect with carpentry professionals who understand your needs.
-Whether it’s one small task or a full project, we help you find the right expert for the job.
+Whether it's one small task or a full project, we help you find the right expert for the job.

 ::